alexlee22/indoor-tracking-blog/_posts/2016-07-01-triangle-centroid-position.md

 ![triangle centroid]({{ site.baseurl }}/assets/trinagle-centroid.PNG)

-The potential issue with this, however is 1) determining which BaseStations are the closest, and 2)
+The potential issue with this, however is 1) determining which BaseStations are the closest, and 2) differentiate between one path way and another.
+For example, the triangle may form at an opposite position form where it actually is.
+I hope to do some mock testing next week to test the veracity of this method.

 ### Moving forward